Why choose Deakin

 Deakin offers a wide range of research scholarships for eligible students.
 Applying for one isn't just about filling in a form – it's also about what you can bring to the Deakin research community.

-To be competitive for a research scholarship you'll need to have an H1 grade average.
+To be competitive for a research scholarship you'll need to have an H1 grade average or equivalent.
 Please see individual scholarship terms and conditions for further information.

 Opportunities to travel